node-red/cookbook.nodered.org/mqtt/subscribe-to-topic.md

 ### Discussion

-The <code class="node">MQTT Input</code> node with an associated <code class="node">MQTT Config</code> node connected to an MQTT broker can be used to subscribe to receive messages sent to a specific topic or MQTT topic pattern.
-In the example we subscribe to all messages under the `sensors` topic level using the `sensors/#` pattern.
+The <code class="node">MQTT Input</code> node must be hardcoded with the topic filter to use - it cannot be changed dynamically.

+One possible workaround is to set the topic to an environment variable such as `$(MY_TOPIC)`.
+When the Node-RED runtime starts it will substitute the environment variable value into that property of the node.
+This does allow the topic to be changed, although doing so does require a restart of Node-RED to pickup changes to the environment variable.